Rheece Evans

 Rheece Evans (born 28 August 1990) is a South African football player who played as a defender and midfielder.

-The lanky defender was bought in to bolster an already formidable back four in the winter of 2014 and will look to break into the first XI immediately.
+The defender was bought in to bolster a back four in the winter of 2014 and will look to break into the first XI immediately.

 He was brought to Sundowns after having an impressive season at Maritzburg United.
-He is seen as a very speedy and offensive right back.
+He is seen as a speedy and offensive right back.